-The 8th Annual Black Comic Book Festival is expected to be at Schomburg Center in Harlem, Manhattan, Friday-Saturday, January 17-18, 2020.
+The 8th Annual Black Comic Book Festival is at Schomburg Center in Harlem, Manhattan, Friday-Saturday, January 17-18, 2020.
 FREE

 The Festival is fun for all ages.
 It connects writers, illustrators and independent publishers with thousands of collectors, blerds and nerds.
 (A “blerd” is a Black nerd.)